 2019 Bordeaux Wine Vintage Summary with harvest information, vintage characteristics, buying tips and links.
 If you are seeking more in-depth information on anything and everything related to the Bordeaux wine region please see the: All About Bordeaux Wine Guide

-To see tasting notes, reviews and ratings for the top 700 Bordeaux wines from the 2019 Bordeaux vintage: 2019 Bordeaux Wine Tasting Notes, Ratings, Buying Guide
+To see barrel scores and notes from the 2019 Bordeaux vintage: 2019 Bordeaux Wine Tasting Notes, Ratings, Buying Guide

 The 2019 vintage got off to a moderate start with January, February and March all being relatively average months.
 April was cooler and wetter than usual.
 In April and May, temperatures dropped low enough to provide sleepless nights for vignerons as fears of frost were all they could think about.
 These are sleepless nights as temperatures are at their coldest just before sunrise, meaning no sleep as they are out in the vineyards before the sun comes up.

 April 13 and April 14, with its icy temperatures for a few nights when temperatures hit zero and threatened to drop below freezing.
 Frost conditions struck again, May 5 and May 6.
 Vignerons and their teams fought valiantly, lighting their warming candles all over Bordeaux as temperatures dropped to zero and below.
 Frost damage was localized, striking vineyards in some regions, but not others.
 It was nothing like what took place in 2017.

 May and June brought a lack of sun and too much moisture.
 Flowering began at the end of May.
 Rains made the flowering uneven, requiring extra work during green harvesting.
 June did not look as though it was going to help the growing season as much of the month was cool and rainy.